Wellness, Balance, Growth

 Environmental wellness is the ability to make a positive impact on the quality of our environment, the ability to recognize our own responsibility for the quality of the air, the water and the land that surrounds us.

-Reduce, reuse and recycle; bike/walk to class; use re-useable water bottles.
+Reduce, reuse and recycle; bike/walk to class; use re-usable water bottles.

 Occupational wellness is preparing and making use of your gifts, skills and talents in order to gain purpose, happiness and enrichment in your life.
 It means successfully integrating a commitment to your occupation into a total lifestyle that is satisfying and rewarding.